margaritisarg/fe-nc-games/README.md

-# Welcome to Game Reviewer, a React-based web application for browsing and reviewing games!
+# Welcome to Game Reviewer, a React-based web application for browsing games!

 ## Project Description